 The Teaching Institute for Graduate Education Research (TIGER) was formed in 2006 and builds on the CIRTL core ideas—learning-through-diversity, learning communities, and teaching-as-research—to promote development of future STEM faculty in teaching and learning.
 TIGER works to enhance the creative synergy that exists between graduate student teaching and research, and TIGER’s main goal is to show graduate students who aspire to be future faculty members how to utilize their disciplinary knowledge and research experience to develop innovative teaching practices for undergraduate education.

-TIGER Teaching-as-Research Guided Engineering Teams brings together faculty and students in College of Engineering to study aspects of teaching and learning within engineering.
+TIGER Teaching-as-Research Guided Engineering Teams (TARGET) brings together faculty and students in College of Engineering to study aspects of teaching and learning within engineering.
 Together, these teams will use the familiar tools of research in their field to study teaching and learning in their discipline.
 The TIGER TARGET program is an expansion of the TIGER Teaching-as-Research program, and is an initiative to include undergraduate and graduate students, post-docs and faculty members.

-TIGER Summer Teaching-as-Research Institute for Postdocs in Engineering is a one-week summer institute for postdoctoral fellows in the Science, Technology, Engineering and Math (STEM) fields in which they will apply engineering principles of design, build, test and iterate to specific course development and utilize access to relevant literature and techniques.
+TIGER Summer Teaching-as-Research Institute for Postdocs in Engineering (STRIPE) is a one-week summer institute for postdoctoral fellows in the Science, Technology, Engineering and Math (STEM) fields in which they will apply engineering principles of design, build, test and iterate to specific course development and utilize access to relevant literature and techniques.
 The 4-hour per day, 5-day workshop will include educational research techniques, CIRTL topics, and seminal engineering education research findings.
 Participants will complete a genuine teaching and learning experience to discuss in their faculty job interviews.